 A passionate educator, she is currently Associate Professor of Violin at University of Oklahoma’s School of Music.
 Previously, she has served as Adjunct Professor at the University of Toronto, along with teaching posts at McGill University, Royal Conservatory of Music, San Diego State University, and Wilfrid Laurier University.
 A sought-after teacher, she has been invited as faculty to the Indiana University Summer String Academy, Banff Centre, Innsbrook Institute in Missouri, Madeline Island Chamber Music, and Austin Chamber Music Center.

 In addition, she is passionate about the entrepreneurial ways music can serve communities and those in need.
-Among her projects, she is co-founder of Xenia Concerts, a series dedicated to presenting concerts designed specifically for children on the autism spectrum, and Hanvoice Concerts, a series of performances to benefit North Korean refugees.
+Among her projects, she is co-founder of Xenia Concerts, a series dedicated to presenting concerts designed specifically for children on the autism spectrum, and concerts for Hanvoice, a series of performances to benefit North Korean refugees.
 She also performed at the San Francisco Women’s Jail, California School for the Blind, Monarch School for Homeless Youths, and Reflections Community School for at-risk youth.

-Ms. Koh performs on a ca.1767 Joannes Baptista Guadagnini violin on loan from a generous benefactor.
+Since 2009, she plays on a ca.1767 Joannes Baptista Guadagnini violin on loan from a generous benefactor.